Milla-L/gdim33-weekly-activities-Milla-L/README.md

 ### Activity 2: Class work
 In class, I wrote out more dialogue and edited the nodes so that they connected properly.
 I made sure that all parts of the dialogue progression worked along the progression of the advancer.
 As well as this, I made the Friendship variable, set it to 50, and made sure it updated when the button clicked.
 I had to add and subtract based on the if statement that I wrote and made sure it updated properly.

+## W6
+### Activity 1
+In this playtest, I have added new dialogue options along each pathway and background music that should change based on the state machine.
+I also fixed the trees to have color.
+The itch link is https://milla-l.itch.io/vs-pt-2.
+My playtesting goals are to see how the dialogue flows and if it works as well as if the music does actually change.

+Notes:
+1. Need to scale UI much better.
+2. Make sure text fits in buttons and in the NPC text slot.
+3. The audio did not switch properly, so need to fix that.
+4. The aesthetic buttons are nice.
+5. Add more dialogue.

+### Activity 2
+1. The multiply setting makes the resulting nodes less saturated because the multiplied values are decimals so they decrease as they are multiplied.
+As they decrease, the values darken, thus making the colors darken.
+2. If the alpha is multiplied by the multiply setting, then the resulting value would be more transparent because the alpha value would decrease to the lower transparencies.
+3.